 This has been exasperated as more and more companies switch to remote work because it is challenging to manage our time without a daily routine.
 Time management techniques like the Pomodoro Technique can be beneficial in these situations.
 This technique allows you to crank through your work, especially if you have a large and varied to-do list.

-The Pomodoro technique was developed in the late 1980s by Francesco Cirillo.
+The Pomodoro technique is a popular productivity system that was developed in the late 1980s by Francesco Cirillo.
 The Pomodoro kitchen timer is a simple timer that rings after 25 minutes.
 Cirillo used this timer while he was working to improve his focus and break up his work into manageable blocks of time.

 Over two million people have used and continue to use the method to transform their lives.

 A Pomodoro session has a three-step basic loop:

 With every 4 Pomodoros take a 5-minute break.

 This technique is especially useful for those who find themselves easily distracted and struggle to keep focused or those who have a large and varied workload.
 It can be especially helpful if your team uses multiple tools like email, chat and social media.
 With much noise coming in, having a deep work is difficult and Pomodoro is a great way to improve focus.
 Because of its simplicity, Pomodoro technique works well for a wide range of people in a variety of fields.
 It can be utilized by anyone who is seeking to improve their productivity or looking to increase the focus on their task.
 This technique works well for both teams as well as individuals.
 If you're looking to improve your productivity, this is a technique that you'll want to try.

 Using tools like email, chat, social media and phone calls can be distracting.
 Even if you are just checking your emails, there is a chance that you are not going to be focused on your work.
 Pomodoro technique helps to reduce distractions by helping you to focus on one task at a time.
 It's simple to follow and you can do it in your office or at home.
 You can also use it when you are working with a team.